sebastienrousseau/dotfiles/docs/README.md

 ---
 home: true
+title: About - Dotfiles (EN)
-subtitle: A set of macOS / Linux and Windows configuration files, simply designed to fit your shell life!
+subtitle: Bash configuration files for macOS, Linux and Windows.
+Tailored to your needs and usage.
 heroImage: /logo.svg
-heroText: null
+heroText: Simply designed to fit your shell
-tagline: A set of macOS / Linux and Windows configuration files, simply designed to fit your shell life!
+tagline: Bash configuration files for macOS, Linux and Windows.
+Tailored to your needs and usage.
-actionText: Get Started →
+actionText: Read more →
 actionLink: ./overview/
 features:
   - title: Ease of Use